prettymuchbryce/templ/README.md

 ## Using it is easy too.
 There are only a handful of commands.

-	templ 							- Lists all of your saved project templates templ create directory name 	- Creates and saves a new project template templ init name 				- Initializes one of your saved project templates templ update directory name 	- Updates an existing saved project template templ delete name 				- Deletes a saved project template templ help 						- Help menu.
+	templ 							- Lists all of your saved project templates templ create directory keyword 	- Creates and saves a new project template templ init keyword 				- Initializes one of your saved project templates templ update directory keyword 	- Updates an existing saved project template templ delete keyword 				- Deletes a saved project template templ help 						- Help menu.

 Additionally, you can find all of your saved project templates in /usr/local/templ if you want to edit them manually.